 Australian businesses are abandoning landline connections for more affordable Voice over Internet Protocol (VoIP) phone systems.
 According to a recent study by ACMA, increased availability of Australian broadband, ongoing developments in voice and video technology, and widespread adoption of smartphones and tablets have helped VoIP’s popularity grow rapidly.
 As a result, managed IT companies now offer a wide variety of VoIP solutions to their SMB clients.
-But some businesses benefit from VoIP more than others, which is why it’s important to know the basics of what a robust VoIP solution can do for you.
+But some businesses benefit from VoIP more than others, so it’s important to know the basics of what a robust VoIP solution can do for you.

 Do you need premises-based or hosted VoIP?

 There are two main types of VoIP solutions.
-The first is premises-based VoIP; where routers, handsets, servers, and other hardware are maintained onsite and managed by your IT department.
-Then there’s hosted VoIP; which means the hardware and software are maintained and managed by a third party at an off-site location.
+The first is premises-based VoIP, where routers, handsets, servers, and other hardware are maintained onsite and managed by your IT department.
+Then there’s hosted VoIP, which means the hardware and software are maintained and managed by a third party at an off-site location.

-The type you choose usually depends on whether you have the expertise and manpower to manage the phone system yourself; but there are pros and cons to each.
-While premises-based VoIP requires a greater initial investment and full-time maintenance; it does give you greater control over the security and management of your telecom network.
+The type you choose usually depends on whether you have the expertise and manpower to manage the phone system yourself, but there are pros and cons to each.
+While premises-based VoIP requires a greater initial investment and full-time maintenance, it does give you greater control over the security and management of your telecom network.

 Can you trust your provider?

 Unfortunately, the practice of surprising customers with hidden fees and ‘gotcha’ clauses is all too common in the telecom industry.
 That’s why you must have a rigorous vetting procedure for providers and take the time to read the fine print.